LMilfont/TezosEVMRollups/README.md

 Please first read Nomadic Labs' tutorial in order to be able to use Tezos EVM Rollups on Ghostnet: https://research-development.nomadic-labs.com/evm-tezos-testnet.html

+You will need some TACO tokens in your wallet too: https://tacos.tezevm.xyz/

 # Specifics

 There are two folders, one for Ether.js and the other for Web3.js